Phantomical/KSPTextureLoader/CONTRIBUTING.md

 [0]: https://forum.kerbalspaceprogram.com/topic/163863-how-to-get-support/

 ## Installing Dependencies
-AsyncTextureLoad depends on HarmonyKSP.
+KSPTextureLoader depends on HarmonyKSP.
 You will need to have it installed in the KSP instance you are building against.

 ## Building
 In order to build the mod you will need:
 - the `dotnet` CLI

-Next, you will want to create a `AsyncTextureLoad.props.user` file in the repository root, like this one:
+Next, you will want to create a `KSPTextureLoader.props.user` file in the repository root, like this one:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>